 Zero days—exploits that take advantage of vulnerabilities the vendor, such as Apple, doesn’t know about—are a hot commodity.
 With a zero day, a hacker, perhaps working for a government, can have a better chance of being able to break into a target’s computer or phone.
 If Apple or Google aren’t even aware of a security issue with their products, hackers don’t have to worry about a target’s device being patched to defend against it.

-“How are you Joseph.
+But apparently someone at Haboob didn’t pick up on that.“How are you Joseph.
 I saw your tweet and we are very interested to buy 0days as well as hiring and building communications with others in this field,” the Haboob representative, who identified themselves as ‘A’, wrote in a message.

 Got a tip?
 You can contact this reporter securely on Signal on +44 20 8133 5190, OTR chat on email@example.com, or email firstname.lastname@example.org.

 On Haboob’s website, the company lists two Saudi universities as well as the country’s Ministry of Education as clients.“We're trusted by several local companies and government sectors to secure their networks and protect their data,” Haboob’s website reads.But in the conversation about zero days, A refused to confirm whether Haboob works with governments.Haboob did not respond to a request for comment.
 Neither did DarkMatter.When, trying to buy more time, I said I hadn’t spoken to anyone from the region for a while, A replied “Well, here we are :).”Lorenzo Franceschi-Bicchierai provided additional reporting.Update: This piece has been updated to include comment from DarkMatter.Subscribe to our new cybersecurity podcast, CYBER.